BBC-Data-Unit/disability-benefits-suspended/README.md

 We produced [this story pack](https://docs.google.com/document/d/10mNd5JgC4cVfjidPKz3V_UuBtTcTE5-cWI9E89roEQk/edit?usp=sharing) and [this dataset](https://docs.google.com/spreadsheets/d/1zR4GxlqNb7pHvqF6OAMWbBp5zSJ7_fP8Rk0UPtL6DI0/edit#gid=1976664966).

 We also produced [this website](https://benefits-suspended.github.io/getthedata/) allowing our regional news partners to easily access information for the local authorities' areas they covered.

+# Interviews and quotes

+- Nicola Clulow (she/her), mother and known carer for Cameron Mitchell (he/him), who had sought a judicial review of the so-called "hospitalisation rule" before the case was withdrawn
+- Dan Scorer (he/him), head of policy at Mencap, the learning disability charity
+- Jonathan Beebee (he/him), Royal College of Nursing professional lead for learning disability nursing
+- Carolin Ott (she/her), the solicitor at law firm Leigh Day which represented Cameron Mitchell in the [now-withdrawn] application for judicial review
+- Craig Mathieson (he/him), whose family won a legal battle over Disability Living Allowance in 2015 at the Supreme Court
+- Rheian Davies (she/her), head of the legal unit at the mental health charity Mind
+- The Department for Work and Pensions (DWP)
+- Ken Butler (he/him), welfare rights and policy adviser for the charity Disability Rights UK
+- Alex Kennedy (he/him), head of campaigns from the charity Rethink Mental Illness

 # Partner usage